Ph.D. in Psychological Sciences

 If you change your major advisor, please fill out the Change in Major Advisor form.
 If you change your associate advisor, please fill out the Request for Change in the Plan of Study form.
 You must submit both forms to the Registrar's Office and the Psych Graduate Program Coordinator.

 Note: One of the associate advisors can be from another concentration in the Department or, with proper qualifications, they can be from another department in the University or from outside the University.
-A written request to have the external associate advisor appointed to the committee must be submitted by the major advisor to the Associate Head for Graduate Studies, and the Graduate School.
+A written request to have the external associate advisor appointed to the committee must be submitted by the Graduate Program Coordinator.
 The request must be accompanied by the CV of the external advisor.

 Step 2: Submit Plan of Study